gekatateam/neptunus/plugins/outputs/rabbitmq/README.md

     # maximum number of attempts to send a batch of messages
     # before events will be marked as failed
+    #
+    # unACKed messages also cause a retry
     retry_attempts = 0 # zero for endless attempts

     # interval between retries to (re-)send a batch of messages